 The Update That Crashed WordPress

-TL;DR: I once shipped an iOS update that crashed WordPress for over a million users.
+TL;DR: I once shipped an iOS update that crashed WordPress for millions of users.
 The lessons from that failure shaped how I approach software engineering today: test relentlessly, ship small increments, and build systems that fail gracefully.

 The Crash

-I was a Lead iOS Developer at Automattic, the company behind WordPress.
+I was Lead iOS Developer at Automattic, the company behind WordPress.
 We shipped an update to the WordPress iOS app.
-Within hours, the app was crashing on launch for over a million users.
+Within hours, the app was crashing on launch for millions of users.

 Not crashing sometimes.
 Not crashing under specific conditions.
 Crashing immediately, every time, for a huge percentage of our user base.
 The App Store reviews went from four stars to one star overnight.
 Support tickets flooded in.
 People who ran their businesses on WordPress couldn't access their sites from their phones.